Schedule

 • Reading a historical article

-Thurs at midnight—Due: Weekly Assignment #6 – Building a Corpus of Primary Sources
+Thurs at midnight—Due: Week 8 Assignment – Building a Corpus of Primary Sources

 • An exercise in finding primary sources that might serve as the basis for a future research paper

-• All news sources must have been published or broadcast before 2013.
-I’d suggest you try include some sources from before 1900 and some non-print sources
+• All news sources must have been published or broadcast before 2015.
+I’d suggest you try include some sources from before 1900 and some non-print sources – just to see what is out there on similar topics

 • Please use more than one database